mantzas/adaptlog/README.md

 Package adaptlog is a logging abstraction for go.
 The name of the package is a composition of adapt(adaptive) and log(logging).

 The developer uses this abstraction in order to avoid depending on a specific logging implementation.
-The package provides two abstractions:

-* The standard logger based on the standard log package and the leveled logger based on many leveled logging packages out there.
+The package provides a abstraction that covers the standard logging(like in the standard log package) and the leveled logging (like many of them out there).
-* The developer has only to setup either one by implementing a interface.

-The simplest way to use adaptlog's standard logger is by simply implementing the StdLogger interface like below.
+The simplest way to use adaptlog's logger is by simply implementing the Logger interface like illustarted in the samples of the examples folder.

     package main